savannahswinea/savannahswinea.github.io/README.md

 Welcome!

 My research focuses on co-producing knowledge with scientists and local experts and applying that knowledge to practically benefit ecosystems and societies.
-My work is spans environmental, social, and data sciences, and I use participatory and computational approaches to unpack complex modern challenges.
+My work spans environmental, social, and data sciences, and I use participatory and computational approaches to unpack complex modern challenges.

 I am currently a Postdoctoral Researcher at North Carolina State University in partnership the United States Geological Survey (USGS) [Southeast Climate Adaptation Science Center](https://secasc.ncsu.edu/).